nkrajew/baseball_proj/README.md

   - f_val_std: summation of above 5 standardized metrics
   - ny_f_val_std: the f_val_std for the player's next season (this is the target)
   - New Rank (used in ADP to re-rank after removing players that did not meet 400 PA minimum)
-- Filtered out sntries where ny_f_val_std was blank (due to players retiring, getting injured, etc.)
+- Filtered out entries where ny_f_val_std was blank (due to players retiring, getting injured, etc.)

 ## EDA
 I investigated the correlation strength with the target, potential collinearity, and shape of the target distribution.
 Attached are some images of the analysis.